Homepage look and feel

 2. Scroll to the Article List Settings section.

-3. Click on the dropdown next to Recent Articles and select the number of articles you'd like the list to display (1-10).
+3. Select the dropdown next to Recent Articles and select the number of articles you'd like the list to display (1-10):

 4. Be sure to Save your changes.

-We do not add this list to any section of your knowledge base by default.
+We don't add this list to any section of your knowledge base by default.

-If you'd like to add it, you'll add two merge codes into either Knowledge Base > Home Page or into the Settings > Style, Custom HTML of the relevant layouts:
+If you'd like to add it, you'll add two merge codes into either the top-level Homepage or into the Settings > Style > Custom HTML of the relevant layouts:

 Different setups are discussed further below.

-Newer knowledge bases have their entire home page set in Settings > Style.
+Most knowledge bases have their article lists set in Settings > Style.
 If your knowledge base uses this layout, you can follow these instructions to add the Recent Articles List there.
 (If your knowledge base doesn't show any article lists in Settings > Style > Custom HTML > Home Page, follow the next set of instructions!)

 1. Go to Settings > Style.